With an RTPI technical apprenticeship you can ...

 - Achieve a first qualification: Level 3 NVQ and Level 3 BTEC Diploma in town planning support.

-- Learn job-specific skills: learn from knowledgeable tutors and work alongside experienced professionals to gain in-demand skills.
+- Learn job-specific skills and work alongside experienced professionals to gain in-demand skills.

 - Earn a salary: the average wage for an apprentice is £170 a week, though for a planner it is likely to be higher.

 - Top quality training: get on-the-job experience and off-the-job training.

 - Become a student member of the RTPI.

 The work-based NVQ Diploma has several different pathways, depending on what interests you and your employer.
 These include: Development Management, Planning Enforcement, Spatial Planning, Conservation Technical Support, Building Control Technical Support.